cosmofur/EX716/README.md

 @JMPNC %1    : Inverse logic of JMPC
 @JMPNO %1    : Inverse logic of JMPO
 @JLT %1      : More 'readable' version of JMPN, if the last CMP A was < B
+               Worth remembering that A is what is put on stack first.
+B is the PRM or in case of CMPS the next (top) item on the stack.
 @JLE %1      : JMP if last CMP A <= B
 @JGE %1      : JMP if last CMP A >= B
 @JGT %1      : JMP if last CMP A > B